WebOrigami/docs/src/content/pattern/serve.md

 Hello, **Alice**.
 ```

-## Explorable graphs are lazy
+## async graphs are lazy

-Explorable graphs are lazy by nature.
+async graphs are lazy by nature.
 When you start the server, no real work is done beyond starting the HTTP listener.

 The graph only generates the HTML when you ask for it by browsing to a page like Alice.html: